beached/daw_json_link/docs/cookbook/mapping_deduction.md

-Many types can be deduced and not explicitly mapped to a JSON type(string, number, bool, object, array) This allows one to use them directly in places that don't require a member name(e.g. json_array's element type) or with the `json_link<Name, Type>` mapping type.
-The order of deduction is as follows
+Many types can be deduced without being explicitly mapped to a JSON type (string, number, bool, object, or array).
+This allows one to use them directly in places that don't require a member name (e.g. a `json_array` element type) or with the `json_link<Name, Type>` mapping type.
+The first matching mapping is used, in the following order:

-* types with existing json_data_contract's specialized for them
+* Types with an explicit `json_data_contract` specialization.
+An explicit mapping always takes precedence over any deduced mapping, including the default mapping for empty types.
 * Well known types

   | Type                  | Mapped To        | Notes                     |